-Food businesses should note that the HSE official laboratory will outline any expenses payable by the food business related to Article 35(3) of the OCR and Regulation 12(4) of S.I.
-79 of 2020.
+Food businesses should note that in accordance with Article 35(3) of the OCR and Regulation 12(4) of S.I.
+79 of 2020 the FBO bears the costs of the documentary review of the initial analysis, test or diagnosis and, where appropriate, another analysis, test or diagnosis by another official laboratory.